-Successful design and delivery of change programmes is key for our execution of our transformation programmes will realise the strategic bring about continuous improvement across our processes and services, which continue to focus on customer-centric design and compliance by design.
+Successful design and delivery of change programmes is key for our business given the ever-evolving market we operate in.
+The execution of our transformation programmes will realise the strategic and commercial benefits of our Joint Venture by consolidating processes, leveraging assets from both businesses, and achieving our target operating model.
+These transformational activities also bring about continuous improvement across our processes and services, which continue to focus on customercentric design and compliance by design.

 - a.
-Design and delivery of our customer-first mentality and everimproving customer experience. - b.
-Prioritisation of transformational activities as we deliver our strategy and value creation for our stakeholders. - c.
+Design and delivery of our customer-first mentality and ever-improving customer experience. - Prioritisation of transformational activities as we deliver our strategy and value creation for our stakeholders. - c.
 Development and implementation of our target operating model to realise efficiency opportunities in our operations, including leveraging emerging technologies (for example AI, migration to cloud). - d.
 Compliance by design: putting compliance at the heart of process design. - e.
-Operational resilience within channels, supply chain, and technology teams, and proactive management in a changing geopolitical context. - f.
-Security across our operations and systems and their timely modernisation. - g.
-Ensuring sufficient organisational, network, and systems capacity to meeting the changing demands of customers. - h.
-Development of a refreshed ESA which will reduce IT operating costs, improve overall resilience across the organisation, and enable more agility and capabilities.
+Operational resilience within channels, supply chain, and technology teams, and proactive management in a changing geopolitical context. - Security across our operations and systems and their timely modernisation. - g.
+Ensuring sufficient organisational, network, and systems capacity to meeting the changing demands of customers. - Development of a refreshed ESA which will reduce IT operating costs, improve overall resilience across the organisation, and enable more agility and capabilities.

-- a.
-We maintain robust governance via oversight of change programmes by the senior leadership team and EMT at steering committees. - b.
-Our Investment Committee decides the correct prioritisation of change programmes, including appropriate review of risk and reward. - c.
-We regularly track OKRs and KPIs impacted by transformation. - d.
+- We maintain robust governance via oversight of change programmes by the senior leadership team and EMT at steering committees. - b.
+Our Investment Committee decides the correct prioritisation of change programmes, including appropriate review of risk and reward. - We regularly track OKRs and KPIs impacted by transformation. - d.
 We conduct post-implementation reviews after completion of change programmes to understand impact and ensure lessons are documented for future transformation.